 Can You Drink Lemon Water Before Workouts?

-Yes, you can drink lemon water before a workout as it can help you stay hydrated and perform well during your workout.
-Since lemon water doesn’t contain any macronutrients, it’s important to pair it with a full meal.
-Lemon water alone won’t be an adequate pre-workout meal.
+Yes, you can drink lemon water before a workout, as it can help you stay hydrated and perform well during your workout.

-We asked Registered Dietician, Breda Paralta, her thoughts on drinking almond milk before a workout.
+I asked Registered Dietitian Breda Paralta about drinking lemon water before a workout.
 She said:

 “Lemon water doesn’t contain a lot of calories or carbs.
-It is a great way to add some flavour to water and keep yourself hydrated before an exercise”.
+It is a great way to add some flavor to water and keep yourself hydrated before an exercise”.

 Therefore, lemon water makes a great pre-workout choice but as an addition to a meal and not as a replacement.